kennethtrochez/kcalApp/README.md

 # **kCalApp**

-kCalApp is a mobile nutrition tracking app built to make daily calorie and macro tracking simple, visual, and actually usable.
-Instead of overwhelming the user with data, the app focuses on a clean interface and quick logging, while still giving meaningful insights into daily nutrition.
+kCalApp is a mobile nutrition tracking app designed to make daily calorie and macro tracking simple, visual, and easy to maintain.
+The app emphasizes a clean interface and fast logging, allowing users to quickly record meals while still gaining meaningful insight into their daily nutrition.

-kCalApp is a **full-stack mobile application**, with a **React Native frontend** and a **FastAPI backend** that integrates real-world nutrition data.
+Built as a full-stack mobile application, kCalApp uses a React Native frontend and a FastAPI backend to integrate real-world nutrition data seamlessly into the user experience.

 ---

 ## **Overview**

-The goal of kCalApp is to reduce friction in tracking food intake.
-Most nutrition apps are either too cluttered or too slow to use consistently.
-This app focuses on:
+kCalApp is a mobile nutrition tracking app focused on making calorie and macro tracking fast, intuitive, and sustainable.
+It emphasizes a clean interface and streamlined interactions, allowing users to log food quickly while maintaining a clear understanding of their daily nutrition.

+Core focus areas include:

-- Fast food search and logging
+- Fast and efficient food search and logging
-- Clear macro and calorie breakdowns
+- Clear visualization of calorie and macro intake
-- A visual representation of daily progress
+- Real-time feedback on daily progress
-- Simple navigation between days
+- Simple navigation across days and logs

 ---
 ## 📱 Screenshots